mirnylab/pdSim/README.md

 ## Installation

-The simulator is written in C, however it is best accessed via a python wraper.
+The simulator is written in C, however it is best accessed via a python wrapper.
 To download the code & build the python wrapper:

 ```sh
 $ git clone https://github.com/cd-mcfarland/pdSim.git # get repository